The Kimmy Gibbler Effect: 7 TV Neighbors Everyone Secretly Hated

 These seven TV neighbors are the type that would require restraining orders in real life:

-spinoff from “Perfect Strangers” that focused on a middle class African-American family in Chicago.
+Strange but true fact: "Family Matters' actually began life as a spinoff from "Perfect Strangers" that focused on a middle class African-American family in Chicago.
 Urkel changed all of that as soon as he appeared as a nerdy next-door neighbor.
-The show’s producers suddenly decided that focusing the show around him would be much more interesting.
-“Family Matters” was soon hijacked by that nasally voiced nerd as he took it from sitcom to a messy mix of cross-dressing cousins and scientific experiments run amok.
+The show's producers suddenly decided that focusing the show around him would be much more interesting.
+"Family Matters" was soon hijacked by that nasally voiced nerd as he took it from sitcom to a messy mix of cross-dressing cousins and scientific experiments run amok.

 To be fair, Gibbler was not nearly as annoying as the Olsen twins were in their shared role of Michelle Tanner on "Full House."
 Hearing them spout contrived catch phrases was annoying enough.
 Gibbler provided annoyance because "Full House" producers sought to make her that way.
 From loud clothing to bratty quips, Gibbler did her best to drive the majority of the Tanner family into a homicidal rage.
 Her main disadvantage was trying to be annoying in a house full of annoying characters.
 It is hard to stand out in that situation, even with Gibbler going to extremes.

 Here is your basic "Home Improvement" plot: Tim gets in trouble with Jill for doing something stupid.
 Tim then runs to next-door neighbor Wilson for advice.
 He uses that advice to make amends.
 Problem solved.
 Wilson started out as a normal neighbor, but grew tiresome when the producers went to ridiculous lengths to cover up the bottom half of his face and gave him all sorts of outlandish hobbies and interests.
 Wilson could have used some advice on how to act a little more normal.